PranavBarthwal/react.js_tutorial/09_PassGenAndHooks/notes.md

 The `useEffect` hook in React is used to perform side effects in functional components.
 Side effects might include things like data fetching, subscriptions, or manually changing the DOM in ways that can affect other parts of your application.

+`The effect will only re-run if one of the dependencies has changed since the last render.
+If no dependencies are provided, the effect will run after every render`

 The basic syntax of `useEffect` is as follows:

 ```jsx